waimea-cholmes2/level-3-programming-assessment/docs/test-plan.md

 ### Expected Test Result

-When i make any valid moves the time level will decrease, except for when I use the help button, in which the time should not decrease, and i will test the boundary of the player not being able to continue once the time level has decreased to the loosing amount
+When I make any valid moves the time level will decrease, except for when I use the help button, in which the time should not decrease, and I will test the boundary of the player not being able to continue once the time level has decreased to the loosing amount

 ---